Elderly adults lose billions of dollars through financial fraud. To scam a person, you need three conditions to be in your favor:

 Some seniors are as easy to fool as a kid.
 Except that seniors have money and children don’t.
 Would you rather scam a skilled businessman or a forgetful veteran?
 Most would choose the latter.

-- Senior Fraud: Exploiting People’s Weaknesses
+- Grandparent scams: Exploiting People’s Weaknesses

 - Examples Of Elderly Scams